 From the survey it is found out that the fuelwood are only transported within the distance of about 50km from the forest source.
 Longer distance of transport will cost higher, and take more potential transport police punishment.
 Therefore there is not a further supply chain of fuelwood because of incompetency in price.

 Lack of detailed survey on local industrial plants’ demand for fuelwood leads to a less precise estimation of proportion of industrial consumption and residential consumption.
 However, there is a clear picture that commercial wood in the area are only to supply to local industrial plants, that take 60% and more of large natural wood (size 15cm and above).
 This ratio may even increase when the manufacturing sector recovers from economic crisis.

+Legal Basis for collection of firewood – What is the legal basis for collection of firewood, is it allowed?
+Production, Protection, Special Use Forest.
+Why do police check?

 Value chain assessment in relationship to forest degradation and deforestation